sbshah97/Competitive-Coding/README.md

 # Competitive-Coding
-Solutions for HackerRank and CodeChef Problems
+Solutions for HackerRank, HackerEarth and CodeChef Problems